srian74/Srian/README.md

 ### SUBJECT DOMAINS
 * Point-of-sales (POS)
 * Mobile computing
-* Governance, Risk and Complience
+* Governance, risk and complience (GRC)
-* Hospitality and Leisure
+* Hospitality and leisure
 * Marketing technology

 ### WORK EXPERIENCE
 #### March 2023 to November 2024 - Kognitiv Corporation (https://www.kognitiv.com)
 * Designed and implemented the corporate knowledge base.
 * Prepared the user-facing documentation on Kognitiv products.
-* Restuctured the static web pages containing the existing documentation.
+* Gathered information by reviewing JIRA tickets, interviewing SMEe, testing and through research.
-* Reviewed JIRA tickets and interviewed the SMEs to understand the product developments.
+* Updated documentation and prepared the release notes for the biweekly product updates.
 * Reviewed, edited and published expert documents in the knowledge base.
-* Prepared the release notes for the biweekly product updates.
+* Restuctured static web site containing the existing documentation.

 #### July 2012 to September 2022 - CodeGen International (Pvt.)
 Ltd. (http://www.codegen.co.uk)
 * Prepared the user manuals of TravelBox.
-* Reviewed solution documents, interviewed SMEs, tested the product and researched on hospitality and leisure industry practices to gather the information required for clear-cut documentation.
+* Gathered information from solution documents, SME interviews, research and by testing.
-* Standardized documentation and enhanced the usability of product manuals.
+* Standardized documentation and enhanced the usability of the product manuals.
 * Maintained TravelBox API documentation.
-* Prepared and maintained the documentation of the different versions of TravelBox.
+* Created and maintained the documentation repository.
 * Supported the ISO network security certification process.
-* Prepared corporate profile document.
+* Prepared corporate profile documents.

 #### August 2011 to June 2012 - CAM Management Solutions (http://www.cammsgroup.com)
 * Prepared documentation on CAMMS products.